67 Notable alumni of

 -

-Aline Friess is a French artistic gymnast.
+Aline Friess is a French former artistic gymnast.
 She competed with the French teams at the 2019 World Championships, the 2020 Summer Olympics, the 2022 World Artistic Gymnastics Championships and the 2022 European Women's Artistic Gymnastics Championships where she won bronze on vault.

 -